chasevandiver/orion/README.md

 | Facebook | 1200 | 630 |
 | Email | 600 | 200 |

-If the background image fetch fails, falls back to a solid brand-color SVG.
+If the background image fetch fails, falls back to a brand graphic SVG — a professional gradient (primary → secondary brand color) with dot grid pattern, accent circles, and faint watermark text.

 ---